ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 ### Set up the prerequisites for the native approach

-Follow the steps below to set up the prerequisites that are specifically required to follow the native approach.
+Follow the steps below to set up the prerequisites, which are specifically required to follow the native approach.

 1. Set up the [general prerequisites](#set-up-the-prerequisites).
 2. Install and configure [Docker](https://www.docker.com/) in your machine.